-Please report contributions that are allocated to the current operations of the reporting period.
+Please report contributions received during the reporting period.

 - non-repayable grants, contributions and subsidies from all levels of government; - revenue from private sector (corporate and individual) sponsorships, donations and fundraising.

 3. Royalties, rights, licensing and franchise fees

 A royalty is defined as a payment received by the holder of a copyright, trademark or patent.